rakesh-1601/Neural_Networks/README.md

 # Neural_Networks
-neural network from scratch in python
+Neural Network from scratch in python
+Using forward and backward propagation